 Self-Determination is our approach to services and supports for people with disabilities.
 TuscBDD is committed through their programs to individual freedom and the opportunity to choose needed supports and services.

-Over the years, the ways in which we deliver these services may change.
-But one thing will never change — the caring and concern our staff members have for each individual.
-When you become a part of our program, you become a member of our family.
+Over the years, the ways in which we deliver services has changed.
+But one thing will never change — the caring and concern our staff members have for each person we are privileged to serve.